Join us May 21st to 23rd, 2019 in Fredericton, NB!

 Select evaluation questions.

-Describe successful communication, engagement, and reporting strategies, and
+Describe successful communication, engagement, and reporting strategies.

 Choose different ways to engage stakeholders in evaluation planning.